How to measure the optimality of word or gesture order with respect to the principle of swap distance minimization: Introduction

 at least for $n \geq \nmax$.
 The maximum value is achieved when (a) all orders are equally likely and also when (b) the only two orders that are equally likely are located at maximum distance in the permutohedron graph. $\averageswapdistance$ is a diversity index akin to entropy or Simpson's index \citep{Sommerfield2008a} but more powerful: configurations with the same word order entropy may vary concerning $\averageswapdistance$ due to how probabilities are distributed on the permutohedron \cite{Franco2024a}.

-According to the principle of swap distance minimization, $\averageswapdistance$ has to be minimized \citep{Franco2024a}. $\averageswapdistance$ has been found to be smaller than expected by chance in languages \cite{Franco2024a}.
+According to the principle of swap distance minimization, $\averageswapdistance$ has to be minimized \citep{Franco2024a}. $\averageswapdistance$ has been found to be smaller than expected by chance in languages of the world \cite{Rios-El-Yazidi_2026a}.
 Here we address the question of how to normalize $\averageswapdistance$ so as to measure the degree of optimization of word order with respect to the principle of swap distance minimization.
-On a first approximation, we could normalize $\averageswapdistance$ by means of its theoretical range of variation.
+As a first approximation, we could normalize $\averageswapdistance$ by means of its theoretical range of variation.
 A simple normalization is thus $\averageswapdistance/\averageswapdistance_{max}$, which satisfies

 We could also normalize $\averageswapdistance$ in a more sophisticated way, following a state-of-the-art normalization method in language optimization research \citep{Ferrer2020b,Petrini2022a}.
 For a certain score $X$, such normalization follows the template